kitze/awesome-conference-practices/README.md

 ## 📄 Speaker selection

-Most conferences tend to pick a few speakers to invite and then hold a CFP for the rest.
+Most conferences tend to pick a few speakers to invite and then hold a Call for Papers (CFP) for the rest.
 Here are a few points to help guide your speaker selection process:

 * State how long the talks are.
 For some people this can be a big deciding factor due to the topic of their talk.
 * If you have a theme in mind for the event, say so!